Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Examples

 where the additional gauge charges come from the nontrivial symmetry action on the fusion state of the defects.
-The topological twist of $(a,n)$ is then
+The topological twist of $(a,m)$ is then

-These results agree exactly with the twisted quantum double D$^{\alpha}(\mathbb{Z}_N)$~\cite{Dijkgraaf1991, Propitius1995,HuPRB2013, LinPRB2014}.
+These results agree exactly with the twisted quantum double D$^{[\alpha]}(\mathbb{Z}_N)$~\cite{Dijkgraaf1991, Propitius1995,levin2012, HuPRB2013, LinPRB2014}.

-\subsection{Trivial Fermionic State $\mathbb{Z}_{2}^{(1)}$ with $G$ symmetry}
+\subsection{Trivial Fermionic State $\mathbb{Z}_{2}^{(1)}$ with $G$ Symmetry}

-Our next example is to consider a trivial fermionic topological phase.
-Even though the fermion is a local excitation in such a case, it turns out to be useful to view it as a non-trivial element of the category and therefore to treat it as a topological charge.
+In this section, we consider a trivial fermionic topological phase, which is an example for which $\mathcal{C}_{\bf 0}$ is not a modular theory.
+Even though the fermion is a local excitation in such a case, it is useful to view it as a non-trivial element of the category and, therefore, to treat it as a topological charge.
 To describe such a situation, we use the UBTC with $\mathcal{C}_{\bf 0} = \{I,\psi\}$ where $I$ is the vacuum charge, $\psi$ is the fermion, and $\psi\times\psi=I$. $\mathcal{C}_{\bf 0}$ should be viewed therefore as a topological abstraction of gapped fermionic systems with only short-range entanglement.

 The $F$-symbols and $R$-symbols are